cfallin/scomp/README.txt

 3. Composite and raw statistics can be referred to either with a short name (e.g., simply "!IPC") or a long name (e.g., "foobar.!IPC").
-In the former case, the name refers to the "current" benchmark (e.g., the expression "core_insns_retired/cycles" evaluated at a given configuration will load the named statistics for that configuration).
+In the former case, the name refers to the "current" configuration (e.g., the expression "core_insns_retired/cycles" evaluated at a given configuration will load the named statistics for that configuration).
 In the latter case, the statistic is loaded from the named configuration.